open-AIMS/ozfish/README.md

 ### Fish measurement files

-These files are exports from the event measure software which give pixel locations for nose and tail of fish which were measured, and a measurement in cm for the given fish.
+These files are exports from the event measure software which give pixel locations for nose and tail of fish which were measured, and a measurement in mm for the given fish.
 The images are available [here](https://data.pawsey.org.au/public/?path=/FDFML/labelled/frames) and metadata [here](https://data.pawsey.org.au/public/?path=/FDFML/labelled/measurementfiles).

 The following is an example python snippet for reading a measurement file and drawing a measurement line.